 School administrator Dean Morehead told Patch that school will re-open today.
 "School will not be called off," he said.
 Faculty are waiting on Heritage Drive.

-The A-Blast student newspaper staff says students at Annandale High School will be taken by bus temporarily to Thomas Jefferson High School for Science and Technology while waiting to return to their school, where police are investigating a bomb threat.
+The A-Blast student newspaper staff says students at Annandale High School will be taken by bus temporarily to while waiting to return to their school, where police are investigating a bomb threat.
 However, faculty at the school are not confirming anything at this time, and no school buses are visible.

 One parent told Patch via email this morning that his son was told to go home.